-The Columbia Spotted Frog may be brown, tan, or gray with irregular-shaped black spots with light-centers.
+The Columbia Spotted Frog is a large frog, and range in colors from brown, tan, or gray with irregular-shaped black spots with light-centers.
 The undersides are cream colored with an orange or salmon-colored pigment usually present on the hind legs and lower abdomen.
 In some Nevada populations the hind legs and abdomen of frogs are yellow.
 The hind legs are relatively short relative to body length and there is extensive webbing between the toes on the hind feet.
 The eyes are upturned.
 Females may grow to approximately 100 mm (4 inches) snout-to-vent length, while males may reach approximately 75 mm (3 inches) snout-vent length (Nussbaum et al. 1983; Stebbins 1985; Leonard et al. 1993).

 Distribution and Habitat